 Abstract.
 Organic measurements, such as biological oxygen demand (BOD) and chemical oxygen demand (COD) were developed decades ago in order to measure organics in water.
-Today, these time-consuming measurements are still used as parameters to check the water treatment quality; however, the time required to generate a result, ranging from hours to days, does not allow COD or BOD to be useful process control parameters (1),(2).
-Online Organic Carbon Monitoring allows for

-- 10 effective process control because results are generated every few minutes.
-Though it does not replace BOD or COD measurements still required for compliance reporting, it allows smart, data-driven and rapid decision-making to improve process control and optimization or meet compliances.
-Thanks to the smart interpretation of generated data and the capability to now take real-time actions, municipal drinking water and wastewater treatment facility operators can positively impact their OPEX (Operational Expenditure) efficiencies and their capabilities to meet regulatory requirements.
-This paper describes how - 15 three municipal wastewater and drinking water plants gained process insights, and determined optimization opportunities thanks to the implementation of on-line TOC monitoring.
+Today, these time-consuming measurements are still used as parameters to check the water treatment quality; however, the time required to generate a result, ranging from hours to days, does not allow COD or BOD to be useful process control parameters - see (1) Standard Method 5210 B; 5-day BOD Test, 1997, and (2) ASTM D1252; COD Test, 2012.
+Online organic carbon monitoring allows for effective process control because results are generated every few minutes.
+Though it does not replace BOD or COD measurements still required for compliance reporting, it allows for smart, data-driven and rapid decision-making to improve process control and optimization or meet compliances.
+Thanks to the smart interpretation of generated data and the capability to now take real-time actions, municipal drinking water and wastewater treatment facility operators can positively impact their OPEX (operational expenditure) efficiencies and their capabilities to meet regulatory requirements.
+This paper describes how three municipal wastewater and drinking water plants gained process insights, and determined optimization opportunities thanks to the implementation of online total organic carbon (TOC) monitoring.